itslucadiio/traffic-light-vhdl/README.md

 ````

 You can see the full code in the file: counter.vhdl
-Other components used here and not explained can be found at: clk_divider.vhdl, bin2bcd.vhdl and 7seg_coder.vhdl
+Other components used here and not explained can be found at: clk_divider.vhdl, bin2bcd.vhdl, biestable-t.vhdl and 7seg_coder.vhdl

 ## Copyright and license